codefenix-dev/uMRC/README.md

    be saved to a file called mrc.cfg.

-3. Run **umrc-bridge.exe**.
+3. Run **umrc-bridge**.
 This program is responsible for maintaining a connection to the MRC host and passing chat traffic back and forth between the host and your BBS.
 It must run continuously in order for umrc-client.exe to work, so it's recommended to have this program